superawdi/Fnon-Provider/README.md

 A convenient way to use some of [Material UI](https://material-ui.com/) Components.

-### Please note that this is a personal package I created when I started working on a project with material UI and I thought it might help others who want to use some of the Material UI Components such as Dialogs and Snackerbars as I do in my project.
+### Please note that this is a personal package I created when I started working on a project with material UI and I thought it might help others who want to use some of the Material UI Components such as Dialogs, Snackerbars and Backdrop as I do in my project.

 ---